-With the increased level of tax to 50% (and more) that will apply to many partners the mitigation of this liability has become a top priority.
+With the level of tax and NI at 50% (and more) that will apply to many partners the mitigation of this liability has become a top priority.
 Whilst we are not in favour of technically complex “schemes” because of the likely attack by HMRC and the damage to the reputation with HMRC, there are a number of structural techniques that are available to mitigate these liabilities.
 They mainly focus around the conversion of income to capital and the use of limited companies alongside LLPs.

 This is an evolving and complex area but one which we are closely watching, and advising our clients accordingly.

 Many of these issues are addressed in a series of podcasts.

 We have recorded a series of short videos for professional practices which can be viewed as follows: